charityyoungblood/DS_Algorithms/TypesOfAlgorithms.md

   - What is the desired output: The PRODUCT of x * y

   - The way will assess the PERFORMANCE of this algorithm, is through the number of basic operations that it performs
-  - Primitive Operation: in this case it is add or multiply
+  - Primitive Operation: in this case the "basic operation" is to add or multiply 2 single-digit numbers
+  - We'll then move on to the number of these basic operations performed by the algorithms of a function of the number n of digits in the Input (Input length = n)

+  - In this example, we perform at most 2n operations per row
+  - The number of operations grows - it is quadratic in the input length "n"